Hosta ‘Queen Josephine’

 pale purple

-blooms late July to early August
+blooms late July/early August

 33-inch high scapes